ademtru/carportfolio/README.md

   - `Footer.tsx`: Contact information and social media links.
   - `Hero.tsx`: Engaging introduction message.
   - `ProjectCard.tsx`: Individual project details.
-  - `BoulderingScene.tsx`: Renders the 3D bouldering environment.
+  - `CarScene.tsx`: Renders the 3D car environment.

 - **src/scenes**: Logic for managing the 3D scene.
-  - `BoulderingScene.ts`: Climbing walls and interactive elements.
+  - `CarScene.ts`: Climbing walls and interactive elements.
   - `Lighting.ts`: Lighting setup for the scene.

 - **src/models**: Documentation for 3D models used in the project.

-- **src/shaders**: Custom shaders for the bouldering scene.
+- **src/shaders**: Custom shaders for the car scene.

 - **src/hooks**: Custom hooks for managing state and behavior.
   - `useCameraControls.ts`: Camera controls for the 3D environment.